-Information about academic responsibility and moral obligation is included in student orientation.
+Information about academic responsibility and moral obligation is included in student orientation and in the Student Handbook.
 The Divinity School takes seriously its responsibilities among the student, faculty, university, and community.
 Offenses require evaluation by the Deans and may include suspension or dismissal.
 Enrollment in the Campbell University Divinity School is contingent on following the guidelines recorded in official documents of the University and of the Divinity School.